Elliptic Double Affine Hecke Algebras: Elliptic analogues of affine Hecke algebras

 This leads to the following global result.

-\begin{lem} Let $X$, $Y$ be normal integral schemes and let $\phi_1,\dots,\phi_n:X\to Y$ be a collection of distinct finite morphisms.
-Let ${\cal M}_{\vec{\phi}}$ be the subsheaf of $k(X)^n$ which on an open subset $U\subset X$ consists of those $n$-tuples $(c_1,\dots,c_n)\in k(X)^n$ such that for any open subset $V\subset Y$ and any function $f\in k(Y)$ holomorphic on $V$, the function $\sum_i c_i \phi_i^* f$ is holomorphic on $U\cap \bigcap_i \phi_i^{-1}V$.
+\begin{lem} Let $X$, $Y$ be normal integral schemes and let $\phi_1,\dots,\phi_n\colon X\to Y$ be a collection of distinct finite morphisms.
+Let ${\cal M}_{\vec{\phi}}$ be the subsheaf of~$k(X)^n$ which on an open subset $U\subset X$ consists of those $n$-tuples $(c_1,\dots,c_n)\in k(X)^n$ such that for any open subset $V\subset Y$ and any function~$f\in k(Y)$ holomorphic on~$V$, the function~$\sum_i c_i \phi_i^* f$ is holomorphic on~$U\cap \bigcap_i \phi_i^{-1}V$.
 Then there is an $n$-tuple of divisors $\Delta_i\in \Div(X)$ such that ${\cal M}_{\vec{\phi}}\subset \bigoplus_i \sO_X(\Delta_i)$, and each $\Delta_i$ is supported on those hypersurfaces on which $\phi_j=\phi_i$ for some $j\ne i$. \end{lem}

 \begin{proof} Let $D\subset X$ be a reduced irreducible hypersurface; we need to understand the possible singularities of the coefficients along $D$.
-Note that if $U_1,U_2$ are two open subsets meeting $D$, then $U_1\cap U_2$ also meets $D$, and thus any bound on singularities holding on $U_1\cap U_2$ also holds for global sections along $U_1,U_2$.
+Note that if $U_1$, $U_2$ are two open subsets meeting $D$, then $U_1\cap U_2$ also meets $D$, and thus any bound on singularities holding on~$U_1\cap U_2$ also holds for global sections along $U_1$, $U_2$.
 We may thus take a limit along those open subsets meeting $D$.
-Similarly, since we are only considering holomorphy along $D$, we may take a limit over those $V$ meeting $\phi_i(D)$ for every $i$.
-In other words, the condition for $(c_1,\dots,c_n)$ to be a section of the base change of ${\cal M}_{\vec{\phi}}$ to the local ring of $k(D)$ is that for any function $f$ which is holomorphic along $\phi_1(D),\dots,\phi_n(D)$, the image $\sum_i c_i \phi^*_i f$ is holomorphic along $D$.
+Similarly, since we are only considering holomorphy along $D$, we~may take a limit over those $V$ meeting $\phi_i(D)$ for every $i$.
+In~other words, the condition for $(c_1,\dots,c_n)$ to be a section of the base change of~${\cal M}_{\vec{\phi}}$ to the local ring of~$k(D)$ is that for any function~$f$ which is holomorphic along $\phi_1(D),\dots,\phi_n(D)$, the image $\sum_i c_i \phi^*_i f$ is holomorphic along $D$.

-Now, given such an $n$-tuple, let $d$ be the maximum order of pole of a section $c_i$ along $D$.
-The condition that $\sum_i c_i \phi^*_i f$ be holomorphic only depends on the value of $f$ modulo the intersections of the $d$-th powers of the maximal ideals at the divisors $\phi_i(D)$, and by the Chinese remainder theorem, the reductions corresponding to distinct divisors may be chosen independently.
+Now, given such an $n$-tuple, let $d$ be the maximum order of pole of a coefficient $c_i$ along~$D$.
+The~condition that $\sum_i c_i \phi^*_i f$ be holomorphic only depends on the value of~$f$ modulo the inter\-sec\-ti\-ons of the $d$-th powers of the maximal ideals at the divisors $\phi_i(D)$, and by the Chinese remainder theorem, the reductions corresponding to distinct divisors may be chosen independently.
 Taking those reductions to be 0 on all but $\phi_j(D)$ tells us that if the operator $\sum_i c_i \phi^*_i$ preserves holomorphy, then so does $\sum_{i:\phi_i(D)=\phi_j(D)} c_i \phi^*_i$.

-We may as well assume, therefore, that the divisors $\phi_i(D)$ are all equal to the same divisor $D'$ in $Y$, and thus reduce to the local case. \end{proof}
+We may as well assume, therefore, that the divisors $\phi_i(D)$ are all equal to the same divisor~$D'$ in~$Y$, and thus reduce to the local case. \end{proof}